Silica gel

-Silica gel is an amorphous and porous form of silicon dioxide (silica), consisting of an irregular tridimensional framework of alternating silicon and oxygen atoms with nanometer-scale voids and pores.
+Silica gel is an amorphous and porous form of silicon dioxide (silica), consisting of an irregular three-dimensional framework of alternating silicon and oxygen atoms with nanometer-scale voids and pores.
 The voids may contain water or some other liquids, or may be filled by gas or vacuum.
 In the last case, the material is properly called silica xerogel.

 Silica xerogel with an average pore size of 2.4 nanometers has a strong affinity for water molecules and is widely used as a desiccant.
-It is hard and translucent, but considerably softer than massive silica glass or quartz; and remains hard when saturated with water.
+It is hard and translucent, but considerably softer than massive silica glass or quartz, and remains hard when saturated with water.

 Silica xerogel is usually commercialized as coarse granules or beads, a few millimeters in diameter.
 Some grains may contain small amounts of indicator substance that changes color when they have absorbed some water.
 Small paper envelopes containing silica xerogel pellets, usually with a "do not eat" warning, are often included in dry food packages to absorb any humidity that might cause spoilage of the food.

-'Wet' silica gel, as may be freshly prepared from alkali silicate solutions, may vary in consistency from a soft transparent gel, similar to gelatin or agar, to a hard solid, namely a water-logged xerogel.
+"Wet" silica gel, as may be freshly prepared from alkali silicate solutions, may vary in consistency from a soft transparent gel, similar to gelatin or agar, to a hard solid, namely a water-logged xerogel.
 It is sometimes used in laboratory processes, for example to suppress convection in liquids or prevent settling of suspended particles.

 History

 Silica gel was in existence as early as the 1640s as a scientific curiosity.
 It was used in World War I for the adsorption of vapors and gases in gas mask canisters.
 The synthetic route for producing silica gel was patented in 1918 by Walter A. Patrick, a chemistry professor at Johns Hopkins University.

-In World War II, silica gel was indispensable in the war effort for keeping penicillin dry, protecting military equipment from moisture damage, as a fluid cracking catalyst for the production of high octane gasoline, making carbon disulphide, and as a catalyst support for the manufacture of butadiene from ethanol (feedstock for synthetic rubber production).